-The Ministry of Education and Ottawa Public Health provided all childcare operators with strict enhanced policies and procedures for the safe re-opening of child care centres.
-In addition to the added responsibilities of our management team and our front line educators, our families will need to follow the new protocols in order to keep everyone as safe as possible.
-Operators will be notified by the appropriate authorities when these protocols can safely be lessened and/or lifted and this information will then be shared with our families.
+The Ministry of Education and Ottawa Public Health provided all childcare operators with strict enhanced policies and procedures for the safe re-opening of childcare centres.
+In addition to the added responsibilities of our management team and our front-line educators, our families will need to follow the new protocols in order to keep everyone as safe as possible.
+Operators will be notified by the appropriate authorities when these protocols can safely be lessened and/or lifted and this information will then be shared with our families along with our

-'Manor Park Playschool/OCC' has developed policies and procedures to comply with the Ministry of Education requirements.
-This document has been designed for use in conjunction with the Child Care Licensing Manual, the CCEYA and its regulations and the existing 'Manor Park Playschool/OCC' Policy and Procedures Manual.
+'Before- and After- School in Manor Park' has developed policies and procedures to comply with the Ministry of Education requirements.
+This document has been designed for use in conjunction with the Child Care Licensing Manual, the CCEYA and its regulations and the existing 'Before- and After- School in Manor Park' Policy and Procedures Manual.
 While the focus of this guidance document is on the new health, safety and operational measures that are required in order to safely re-open child care, please note that every effort will be made to uphold the welcoming and caring environment that child care provides for children and families.

-Protocols for the Safe Re-opening of 'Manor Park Playschool/OCC'
+Protocols for the Safe Re-opening of 'Before- and After- School in Manor Park'